whopperprinting/LayerLapse/docs/camera_compatibility.md

 # Camera Compatibility

-Here are cameras that have been tested and confirmed to work with LayerLapse via a 2.5mm shutter release cable.
+This is a list of cameras that have been tested and confirmed to work with LayerLapse via a 2.5mm shutter release cable.
 This list is a work in progress.

-**Mobile phones can be triggered with LayerLapse using the onboard GPIO pin, but you'll need to do some minimal wiring.
+**Mobile phones can be triggered with LayerLapse using the onboard GPIO pin, but you'll need to do some hacking.
+You'll have to wire the GPIO pin to a bluetooth shutter for phones, for more advanced users.
 Tutorial coming soon.**

-If I receive enough requests for a specific camera to be made compatible, I will consider making a special PCB to make it work.
+If I receive enough requests for a specific camera to be made compatible, I will consider making a special PCB to make it work for that camera.

 ✅ = Fully working
 ⚠️ = Should work/unverified